 A Pop-Up camper might use four corner jacks that you slide under the camper and crank them up by hand until the camper is stable and relatively leveled.

 A Tag-Along camper might have the same or it might have built-in jacks that fold or drop down and then can be leveled by hand.

 Other larger campers might use the same as the tag-along or might even have a hydraulic or electrical leveling jack system that will automatically drop the jacks and level the camper once in a campsite.

 Regardless of the system used, check that the manual jacks are there, and that they are not damaged, and that the points on the camper body where the jacks are to be used is not damaged where the jacks might slip or not work properly.

 And with the automated systems, you should have the seller operate the system and assure that everything is functioning properly and that the camper stands firmly and level on the jacks when set up.

 Just go inside, and walk around the leveled camper to make sure that the camper does not bounce with your movements.
 The camper floor should feel level and firm under your feet.

 Things to Inspect on the inside

-I do recommend that you take a good flashlight with you for when you look into those dark corners and under things, as well as a few rags for cleaning your hands as well as to protect your pants and pad your knees when you are down and crawling around things.
+I recommend that you take a good flashlight with you for when you look into those dark corners and under things on the RV, and carry a few rags for cleaning your hands as well as to protect your pants and pad your knees when you are down and crawling around things.

 Entrance Step and Door -